-Welcome to the NHS Greater Glasgow and Clyde Physiotherapy and Occupational Therapy Self Management Website.
+Welcome to the NHS Greater Glasgow & Clyde Physiotherapy Website.

-This website and its contents have been developed by a group of Physiotherapists and Occupational therapists from across NHS Greater Glasgow and Clyde.
-The purpose of this website is to act as a Self-Management resource to support patients as they continue to recover at home following a period of illness, including Covid 19.
-Here you can find further information on recovering from Covid 19
+This webpage and its contents have been developed by a group of Physiotherapists and Occupational therapists from across NHS Greater Glasgow and Clyde.
+The purpose of this page is to act as a self-management resource to support patients recovering at home following a period of illness, including Coronavirus (Covid 19).

-The website may mention discharge from hospital however the advice provided is also suitable for those who have not required hospital admission.
+The webpage may mention discharge from hospital however the advice provided is also suitable for those who have not required hospital admission.

-Please note: The information provided should not replace any individual advice you may have received from your Physiotherapist, OT or Health professional while in hospital.
-If you are concerned about ongoing or worsening symptoms, please contact your GP or dial 111 for advice or visit the NHS Inform.
+Please note: The information provided should not replace any individual advice you may have received from your health professional while in hospital.
+If you are concerned about ongoing or worsening symptoms, please contact your GP or dial 111 for advice or visit the NHS Inform website.

 In case of an emergency, always ensure you or a friend/relative dial 999.

-This combined Physiotherapy and Occupational Therapy page provides advice on self management to aid in your recovery.
+This page provides advice on self management to aid in your recovery.
 You will also find links to information helping you to maximise your overall well-being.

 Who are we?

-Physiotherapists help to encourage development and facilitate recovery, improvement physical function and exercise tolerance enabling people to stay in work/leisure pursuits and helping them remain independent for as long as possible.
+Physiotherapists help to facilitate recovery, improvement of physical function and exercise tolerance, enabling people to stay in work and enjoy leisure pursuits, helping them remain independent for as long as possible.

 Occupational therapy takes a “whole-person approach” to both mental and physical health and well-being and enables individuals to achieve their full potential.
-Occupational therapy provides practical support to empower people to facilitate recovery and overcome barriers preventing them from doing the activities (or occupations) that matter to them.
+Occupational therapy provides practical support to empower people to facilitate recovery and overcome barriers preventing them from doing the activities or occupations that matter to them.
 This support increases people's independence and satisfaction in all aspects of life.
-Occupational Therapists work across Health and Social Care Sectors.

 We would love your feedback on this website - please complete our feedback survey